Dragon's Dogma: Original version

-The game has been well received in Japan, where gaming magazine Famitsu gave the game an overall score of 34 out of 40, based on four reviewer scores of 8, 9, 8, and 9.
-Famitsu gave it a "Hall of Fame: Gold" award, praising "the game’s variety in combat, the effectiveness of working together with Pawns, the exceptionally fun sidequests, and the uniqueness of each vocation."

-In the Western world, Dragon's Dogma received generally positive reviews.
-Review aggregator website Metacritic gave the PlayStation 3 version 78/100, and the Xbox 360 version 75/100.
+In Japan, Dragon's Dogma received positive reviews from critics, where Famitsu gave the game an overall score of 34 out of 40, based on four reviewer scores of 8, 9, 8, and 9.
+Famitsu gave it a "Hall of Fame: Gold" award, praising "the game's variety in combat, the effectiveness of working together with Pawns, the exceptionally fun sidequests, and the uniqueness of each vocation."
+In the Western world, Dragon's Dogma received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Game Informer gave the game an 8.5 out of 10 and stated that "I left the game feeling that I made my mark on Gransys the way I chose to, instead of being escorted from plot point to plot point.
 When you're talking about an open-world game, I can't think of higher praise."
 Eurogamer Italy said that "Dragon's Dogma is a great fantasy game, where the lack of a multiplayer experience is compensated from an impressive single player."
 UK magazine PSM3 wrote, "Big, challenging and imaginative, but its hardcore nature won't appeal to everyone."
 GameSpot gave the game a score of 8 out of 10.
 The review praised the "fantastic combat encounters," one of "the best boss fights in any role-playing game," atmospheric touches, and "striking choices" that lead to "an unforgettable ending."
 The review notes that the game "takes chances, and it's that riskiness that makes this role-playing game so unique among its peers," concluding that, "Engrossing and frustrating, Dragon's Dogma is a flawed and unique gem."
 The review also notes that while the boss battles are "epic", in the sense they allow players to climb up enemy monsters, the game itself lacks an adequate fast-travel system.

 Play UK criticized it for low framerates on the Xbox 360 version.
 IGN scored it 7.5/10, stating "Dragon's Dogma has the scale and challenge of a great action RPG, but not the character or polish.
 Nevertheless, there's a lot to love here, like some great ideas that make you want to give it a chance."
 The Gaming mafia user Evan Daggett calls the game "a true underrated gem" and demands a sequel of the game.
 GameTrailers praised the challenging combat and the gameplay mechanics, though they criticized the story as "flat".
 Their rating for the game was an 8.7.

+In a review of Dragon's Dogma in Black Gate, Josh Bycer said "Dragon's Dogma is one of those games that you will either love or hate.
+While it's not refined, this is clearly an example of a diamond in the rough."